Brodvd/Bingo-LibreOffice-BASIC/README.md

 # Installing
 The file can be download directly on the list of this page.
 There are two version, one in italian and one in english.
-# Future version
-For this game I don't think that I will make and enveloper a new version.